KDE/kdewin-installer/readme.txt

 State
 =====

-- The command line tool works currently well for gnuwin32 related packages.

-- The gui installer is able to download and install gnuwin32 packages too.
+- The gui installer is able to download and install/remove packages.
+- The command line tool is broken and need to be fixed

 NOTES
 =====
-- The installer created package databases (flat textfile), which contains all packages available on the download mirror.

 - see doc/readme.txt for more informations about the idea and backgrounds of the installer

 - sources are located on http://websvn.kde.org/trunk/kdesupport/kdewin32/installer/

 TODO
 ====